sprestridge/sprestridge.github.io/_posts/2017-10-08-Data-Mgmt-Decisions.md

 According to the frequency distribution tables for this question those with lower levels of education are more likely to think places of worship should be involved in politics.
 Among the 919 responses with high school educations or less, 9.2% strongly agreed that places of worship should be involved in politics (there were 57 missing responses).
 For the 1,375 individuals with some college or higher levels of education, 8% strongly agreed that places of worship should be involved in politics (there were 42 missing responses).

-## Full Results
+## Full Results and Output

-PDFs by education level:
+As we are required to post our output I have provided PDFs by education level:

 - [Some college or higher](/files/Week 3 OOL College Plus-results.pdf)

 - [High school](/files/Week 3 OOL High School Less-results.pdf)

-## Program for come college or higher
+## Program for some college or higher levels of education

 Since the two programs are very similar (only one line difference) I am including just the one for the some college education or higher group.